Updated: Apr 21

 After a while, you and your family decided to move back to your country: the beautiful Victoria’s Yarra Valley wine region.
 You joined the team at Helen & Joey Estate.

 It was a hard decision to leave Chile.
 We had two kids, a dog, and a cat, and were very comfortable in our life.
-The driving force for me was that I wanted our children to grow up in a meritocracy, a country where who your parents were, how wealthy you were and what school you went to didn’t make as much of a difference to your future.
+The driving force for me was that I wanted our children to grow up in a meritocracy, a country where who your parents were, how wealthy you were, and what school you went to didn’t make as much of a difference to your future.
 When we returned to Australia, neither Peter nor I had jobs.
 We started Southern Cross Australia and I worked as a winemaking consultant and educator before joining Helen and Joey Estate as the senior winemaker.
 I have since moved to Rob Dolan Wines.
 Peter continued to consult to wineries in Chile and China.

-As a senior winemaker, you focus on making elegant wines that express the dynamic of the region's potentials.
+As a senior winemaker, you focus on making elegant wines that express the dynamic of the region's potential.
 Did you start with the star varieties like Chardonnay, Pinot Noir, and Shiraz?
 Or did you also bring something else to the table?
 Can you tell us more about a few of your favorite wines?

 I started my winemaking career in the Yarra and have come back to the region after many years away.
 Obviously, Chardonnay and Pinot Noir are important varieties in this region and Shiraz (to a lesser extent).
 Due to my experience in so many different countries and regions, making so many different styles, I don’t limit myself to any particular style.
 There are expectations from the market as to what Yarra Pinot and Chardonnay should be like and it is important to deliver.
 However, I have also had the opportunity to make less well-known styles – full skins ferment Pinot Gris with 3 months on skins, followed by a portion going under flor; 100% whole bunch Shiraz, 6 weeks on skins/stems, and even a vin doux natural style of wine made from the posted pick in the vineyard (all varieties thrown in together).
 My favorite wines are those that express elegance, balance, and length.
 Riesling and Nebbiolo are my go-to varieties but I don’t limit myself – the world of wine is continuing education and always intriguing.